This tutorial will introduce some of the basic editing skills in iMovie.

 Keep in mind that you can always rename your movie later from the Projects List.

-Note: You’ll notice that there is no Save command under the File menu.
+NOTE: There is no Save command under the File menu.
 This is because iMovie autosaves at regular intervals and does not require you to manually save.

 The Project Interface